National Quality Standard (NQS) - Quality Area 6: Collaborative partnerships with families and communities

 Education and Care Services National Regulations

-Children (Education and Care Services) National Law NSW
+Children (Education and Care Services) National Law ( Victoria)

 - Regulation 77 Health, hygiene and safe food practices